The Flight Attendant

 The Flight Attendant is an American dark comedy drama mystery thriller television series developed by Steve Yockey based on the 2018 novel of the same name by Chris Bohjalian.
 It stars Kaley Cuoco in the title role and premiered on HBO Max on November 26, 2020.
 In December 2020, the series was renewed for a second season, which premiered on April 21, 2022.
+In January 2024, Cuoco announced that a third season was not in the plans and that the second season had been the last.

 Plot

 American flight attendant Cassie Bowden is a reckless alcoholic who drinks during flights and spends her time having sex with strangers, including her passengers.
-When she wakes up in a hotel room in Bangkok with a hangover from the night before, she discovers the dead body of a passenger on her last flight lying next to her with his throat slashed.
+When she wakes up in a hotel room in Bangkok with a hangover from the night before, she discovers the body of a passenger on her last flight, lying next to her with his throat slashed.
 Afraid to call the police, she cleans up the crime scene, then joins the other airline crew traveling to the airport.
 In New York City, she is met by Federal Bureau of Investigation (FBI) agents who question her about the layover in Bangkok.
 Still unable to piece the night together, and suffering intermittent flashbacks/hallucinations about it, she begins to wonder who the killer could be.

 Season 2 takes place a year after the events of the previous season.
 Cassie now works part-time as an asset for the CIA, where she surveils people in between flights.
 She has been sober for a year, is a regular member of Alcoholics Anonymous, and has relocated to Los Angeles, where she has a new boyfriend, Marco.
 During an assignment in Berlin, her target is assassinated by a woman pretending to be her, down to the tattoo.
 She is haunted by the images of her doppelgänger and tries to figure out who is impersonating her, while suffering hallucinations once again, this time of the past versions of herself who try to persuade her to revert to who she once was.
 It is later revealed that Cassie's year of sobriety is a sham and that she had relapsed at least twice within that period, but suppressed the memory of doing so.